Table of Contents

 Common Side Effects of Magnesium Supplements

-While magnesium is generally considered safe, certain side effects can arise, especially when taken in excessive doses.
-Hereâs what you should know:
+While magnesium is generally safe, certain side effects can occur, particularly with high doses:

 1. Gastrointestinal Distress